ben-xD/svelte-ts-threejs/README.md

 - Uses
   - Svelte
   - TypeScript
-  - Vite, instead of webpack or rollup
+  - Vite, instead of webpack
   - Three.js
   - pnpm, instead of npm or yarn